-(16) When required by the utility owner, provide for a cable watch of overhead power, underground power, telephone, and gas;
+(16)When required by the utility owner, provide for a cable\line watch of overhead power, underground power, telephone, and-gas, and/or fuel line;

 Provide an attendant, employed by and representing the utility owner, whose sole responsibility is to perform as a safety observer while equipment is operating such that any part is capable of reaching within 10 feet of an electrical, gas, or fuel line.
 Providing a safety observer for a utility watch will not be paid for separately, but is considered subsidiary to the item(s) of work being performed that require these services.